Diego López V de Haro: Fighting over possession over the Lordship of Biscay (1305–1307)

 In April 1306, the infante John, against the advice of Maria de Molina, induced the king to declare war officially against Juan Núñez II de Lara in the knowledge that Diego Lopez would support his ally.

 The forces of the king laid siege to Aranda de Duero where Juan Nunez was at the time.
 Juan immediately broke his oath of vassal to the king.
 After a series of skirmishes, Juan Nunez managed to escape from the siege while pretending to surrender the city.
 He moved from there to meet with Diego Lopez and his son, Lope Diaz IV where the three promised to wage war against the king in their respective territories.
 As most of the kings vassals were unsupportive of the war, costs spiraled as they demanded war preparation funds and made little effort to use the money effectively.
 The king ordered for the infante John to enter into negotiations with Diego Lopez V, something he agreed to without issue as his vassals were equally unsupportive of the war.
 The two sent the queen, Maria de Molina to negotiate a peace.
 Negotiations with the rebels were hosted by Alonso Pérez de Guzmán in the town of Pancorbo.
 Negotiations with Diego Lopez quickly broke down and he again decided to continue to appeal to the pope.

 At the beginning of 1307, while the king, Maria de Molina and the infante John were in Valladolid, they heard news that Pope Clement V renounced the validity of the renunciation over Biscay of 1300.
-The king drafted a new agreement whereby Diego Lopez V would keep Biscay during the course of his life, but it would revert to Maria II of Haro upon his death and would not go to his son, Lope Diaz IV who would instead inherit Orduña-Urduña and Balmaseda, and get Miranda de Ebro and Villalba de Losa from the king.
+The king drafted a new agreement whereby Diego Lopez V would keep Biscay during the course of his life, but it would revert to María Díaz I de Haro upon his death and would not go to his son, Lope Diaz IV who would instead inherit Orduña-Urduña and Balmaseda, and get Miranda de Ebro and Villalba de Losa from the king.
 The group convened on the court of Vallalodid to reach a final agreement.